 Given the scale it has achieved already, we look to constantly build on the past success by introducing new SAP HANA offerings.
 We will make some major announcements about SAP HANA at SAPPHIRE NOW in a few weeks.

 Honestly, I read some of these articles and they are basing assumptions about SAP HANA on a restructuring program that was announced earlier this year.
 I don’t want to minimize the anxiety that a restructuring creates for employees who are impacted.
 In cases where individuals make comments about their feelings or they question specific decisions, this is understandable.
 Personally, my hope is that SAP or our partners retain as many of these colleagues as possible.
 The facts about the strategy itself are what I have explained here.
 The restructuring is designed to invest more of our resources in areas where SAP customers tell us they expect us to invest.
 New SAP HANA innovation is one of those key priority areas.”

 Blaming people for not understanding what SAP’s “strategy” is, is not a true critique if the strategy is not knowable.
-This is a constant feature of SAP messaging, that if their behaviour appears erratic or illogical, the fault lies with people that “don’t understand ABC or XYZ.
+This is a constant feature of SAP messaging, that if their behavior appears erratic or illogical, the fault lies with people that “don’t understand ABC or XYZ.
 Sometimes things just don’t make any sense.

 Loosely stated, it seems to be “get involved in a lot of stuff.”

 As we have covered in articles like Why Did SAP Stop Reporting HANA Numbers After 2015?, HANA’s growth plateaued in 2015 when they switched the narrative to S/4HANA.
 HANA is a costly database with no differentiation in the market How Were SAP’s Claims True if HANA is Now Not a Differentiator?